MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/driver-store.md

 The process of copying a driver package to the driver store is called *staging*.
 A driver package must be *staged* to the driver store before the package can be used to install any devices.
 As a result, driver staging and device installation are separate operations.

-A driver package is staged to the driver store by being verified and validated:
+A driver package is staged to the driver store by being verified and validated.

 ## Verifying the driver package integrity